magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 ## Choosing among alternatives

-The fact the migrated `valip` library has been successful tested on CLJ does not mean that it will work on CLJS as well.
+The fact the migrated `valip` library has been successfully tested on CLJ does not mean that it will work on CLJS as well.
 We should now attempt another boring part: tooling.